developersociety/shared-service-docs/docs/resource-hub-wiki/guide-for-content-editors-&-site-admins.md

 1. Click Add User.
 1. Fill out the Name, Email, Password fields.
 1. Set ‘Status’ to active.
-1. Assign the desired role to the user
+1. Assign the desired role to the user.
 1. Check the ‘Notify user of new account’ box to send the user an email about their new account on the site.
 1. The new user is sent a one-time log-in link and asked to reset their password.